Fayose to Buhari: Hunger is Killing Nigerians

 Olakiitan Victor in Ado Ekiti

-The governor, who said reactions of the President and his men to divergent opinions had become predictable, added; “This style of sending the Economic and Financial Crimes Commission (EFCC), Independent Corrupt Practices and other related offences Commission (ICPC), Department of State Services (DSS) and other agencies of the federal government against anyone that offers suggestions on how to rescue the country from total collapse is not in the best interest of Nigeria and its suffering masses.”
+The governor, who said the reactions of the president and his men to divergent opinions had become predictable, added: “This style of sending the Economic and Financial Crimes Commission (EFCC), Independent Corrupt Practices and Other Related Offences Commission (ICPC), Department of State Services (DSS) and other agencies of the federal government against anyone that offers suggestions on how to rescue the country from total collapse is not in the best interest of Nigeria and its suffering masses.”

 “A bag of rice that was less than N8,000 when President Buhari assumed office is now over N20,000!
 How can a civil servant that is earning N18, 000 minimum wage survive when his monthly salary cannot buy one bag of rice?